aurbac/aws-systems-manager/README.md

 3\.
 On Document type select **Command document** and content **JSON** type.

 4\.
-Copy and replace in the field text with the follwing following structure:
+Copy and replace in the field text for **Content** with the follwing following structure:

     {
     "schemaVersion": "2.2",